AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="min-length-attribute"></a>
 ##### `min-length`

 Specifies the minimum length for content of HTML element.
-If this parameter is set and the content length is less than preset value - a rule does not apply to the element.
+If this parameter is set and the content length is less than preset value, a rule does not apply to the element.

 For example:
 ```